Sunnhordlands Kommunistblad

-Sunnhordlands Kommunistblad was a Norwegian newspaper, published in Stord in Hordaland county.
+Sunnhordlands Kommunistblad was a Norwegian newspaper, published in Stord in Vestland county.

 History and profile

 Sunnhordlands Kommunistblad was started on 6 January 1927 as the Communist Party organ in the region Sunnhordland.
 It was published weekly.
 However, the party struggled economically and the newspaper went defunct after its last issue on 5 July 1928.

 After the Second World War, a short-lived Sunnhordland Arbeiderblad existed.